davidtwco/rfcs/text/0000-build-std/4-stage-1a.md

 unconditionally recompiled ([?][rationale-unconditional]) in the release profile defined in its workspace as part of every clean build ([?][rationale-release-profile]).
 This is primarily useful for users of tier three targets.
-Like with other dependencies the build will inherit variables like `RUSTFLAGS` from the environment (see [unresolved-inherit-rustflags]).
+As with other dependencies, the standard library's build will respect the `RUSTFLAGS` environment variable.

 > [!NOTE]
 >